amauboussin/ds-rpc/README.md

 ### Overview

 This application consists of a server that can run code from any Python or R library remotely for its clients.
 Communicating with the server requires using one of the client libraries (right now, client libraries exist for Python and JavaScript).
-The server has all of the needed libraries installed so the clients don't need any extra code besides the lightweight client libraries.
+Clients can send requests with a function name from any Python or R library and a series of arguments.
+The server will run the computation and return the results.
+The client libraries abstract out serialization and network communication and provide a simple interface.

 The functionality of the application is probably best shown by example: